jaredbrabazon/590_R/task6_notebook.md

 Figure 1 Hydrograph for the Obed River

-Table 1: Descriptive statistics of the Obed River

 ``` r
 #find the max flow, minimum, and average flow and put them in a table
 max.flow <- max(hydrograph_data$flow)